Zunair7130/Deep-Seek-chatbot/README.md

 Deep-Seek-chatbot
 A modern, local-first AI chatbot powered by the DeepSeek model via the OpenRouter API.
 This project provides a robust backend and a simple, customizable frontend, allowing for quick setup and interaction with a powerful large language model.

+You can see here how it looks like: https://ai.zazpro.online/

 ✨ Features
 Local-First Experience: Run the chatbot entirely on your local machine.